 Oxford offers many opportunities for professional development in research and teaching.
-As their career progresses Associate Professors may apply for the title of full Professor in annual exercises.
+Associate Professors may apply for the title of full Professor in annual exercises.
 If the title is conferred, you will also have access to professorial merit pay opportunities.
+In exceptional cases, the title of full Professor may be awarded on appointment.

 Appointments are confirmed as permanent on successful completion of a review during the first five years.
 The vast majority of Associate Professors successfully complete this initial review.
-An accelerated review process can be applied for by appointees who have already attained tenure.